apache/spark/docs/sql-ref-syntax-dml-insert-overwrite-table.md

 ### Examples
 #### Insert Using a VALUES Clause

-Assuming the `students` table has already been created and populated.

 {% highlight sql %}
+ -- Assuming the students table has already been created and populated.
  SELECT * FROM students;

      + -------------- + ------------------------------ + -------------- +